 #Drying timber floor boards

 The floorboards in this house were secret nailed jarrah timber installed on a plywood subfloor.
-These were installed through out the 4 bedroom home on the upper level.
+These were installed throughout the 4 bedroom home on the upper level.
 It became quickly apparent that a replacement was out of the question.
 It then became imperative that the boards were restored.

 Timber Floorboard Drying

 With the use of our injectidry system and mats, we created a negative pressured air environment under the floorboards.
-The water was then removed through evaporation in the mats and ejected out a wet air waste hose which was then picked up by the dehumidifer left in the room.
+The water was then removed through evaporation in the mats and ejected out a wet air waste hose which was then picked up by the dehumidifier left in the room.
 The result of this closed drying system was an effective removal of moisture from the timber over the course of a week period.

 Plywood Subfloor Drying

 As a result of the above processes, the timber floorboards were brought to an acceptable moisture content level (set by the Australian Timber Floorboard Association).
 The floorboards were left to acclimate to the environment a month before sanding.
-This process saved the insurance company up to $20,000 in floorboard replacement costs, and kept disruption to a minimum for the insured.
+This process saved the insurance company up to $20,000 in floorboard replacement costs and kept disruption to a minimum for the insured.